Hå: Mayors

+Population

 Geography

 Hå municipality is located on the southwestern shore of Norway, along the North Sea.
 The municipality is located mostly in the very flat, coastal Jæren district.
 The southeastern part of the municipality begins to get a little hilly and rocky and it marks the border of the Dalane district (located to the south and east).
 Much of the land in Hå is used for agriculture because of its flat landscape.
 The river Hååna runs through the municipality.
 The shoreline of the municipality is marked by the Kvassheim Lighthouse and Obrestad Lighthouse.

 Settlements

-Weather
+Climate

 Hå has a temperate oceanic climate (Cfb), also known as marine west coast climate.
 The average date for the last overnight freeze (low below 0 °C) in spring is 16 April and average date for first freeze in autumn is 10 November giving a frost-free season of 207 days (1981-2010 average).

 Transportation

 The Sørlandet Line runs through the municipality, making several stops.
 The stations in Hå include Brusand Station, Nærbø Station, Ogna Station, Sirevåg Station, Varhaug Station, and Vigrestad Station.